-Leafy greens are perfect for oral health because they are high in calcium, fiber, and vitamins and minerals.
+Leafy greens are perfect for oral health because they are high in calcium, fiber, vitamins, and minerals.
 The fiber will increase saliva production to eliminate bacteria.
 Try to eat crunchy foods like apples and carrots at the end of a meal to increase the amount of saliva in your mouth and wash away leftover food particles.
 Foods high in phosphorus, like fish, red meat, and eggs, help to replace minerals in your teeth that may have been lost.

 Repairing Lost Tooth Enamel

 Once enamel is lost, it’s gone forever.
 However, all hope is not lost.
-In addition to improving your diet to try to minimize the damage, we also recommend using a toothpaste, such as Sensodyne Repair and Protect, which contains stannous fluoride.
+In addition to improving your diet to try to minimize the damage, we also recommend using toothpaste, such as Sensodyne Repair and Protect, which contains stannous fluoride.
 Stannous fluoride provides a protective layer over the dentin of your teeth.

 If you are experiencing tooth sensitivity, we encourage you to discuss this with your dentist.
-At Ultimate Smile Design, in Palm Bay, Florida, we will discuss options to treat lost tooth enamel and minimize the damage.
+At Ultimate Smile Design in Palm Bay, Florida, we will discuss options to treat lost tooth enamel and minimize the damage.
 Contact us for an appointment.
 We’d love to be your dentist!